-Rewriting curriculum to indigenize readings, course content, assessments and learning outcomes.
+With the Bachelor of Education Indigenous cohort, there are learning opportunities for practicum places in Indigenous schools and working with Elders.
+The Faculty of Education and Social Work is rewriting curriculum to indigenize readings, course content, assessments and learning outcomes.
 A minimum of three new courses relevant to Indigenous advancement in education and social work professions are under development.
-With the Bachelor of Education Indigenous cohort, there are learning opportunities for practicum placements in Indigenous schools and also working with Elders.